-Students will be asked to choose either PE or Drama, which is taught for two periods per week annually in year 6 and one period per week annually in year 7.
+Students will be asked to choose either PE or Drama.

 PHYSICAL EDUCATION

 This module offers students exercise and skills through a variety of games and other activities.
 It enables them to learn the rules and regulations of the activities they engage in and thus develop both their knowledge and skills.
 Through Physical Education the students learn to work and co-operate together and train to work as a team.
 Furthermore, the main goal is to understand the importance of Life Long Fitness.